Search

 Insecure Attachment Challenges

 A baby looks to its caregiver for comfort, feeding, clothing, and proper care.
 What teaches self-regulation of these things later in life is being well cared for early on.
-Addiction to drugs, food, OCD, anxiety, depression, and many other issues can come from insecure attachment.
+Addiction to drugs, food, OCD, anxiety, depression, and many other issues can come from attachment disorder in women.
 Attachment trauma is almost always a root cause of addiction.
 When people with addiction deal with insecure attachment, they have to first recognize this happened in their history.
 If it happened, then they have to deal with how to navigate that as an adult (or teen).
 The challenges are typically finding ways to resolve the triggers for self-soothing that turned them to alcohol and drugs, rather than connection.
 People who cannot attach to caregivers automatically seek out other objects or things to attach to, which help soothe the issue for the time being but don’t really resolve the crisis.

 Addiction Issues and Attachment